cewing/training.python_web/source/presentations/session06.rst

 In the class resources, you'll find a directory named ``cgi``.
 Make a copy of that folder in your class working directory.

-.. class:: incremental small red
+.. rst-class:: build small red

 Windows Users, you will have to edit the first line of ``cgi/cgi-bin/cgi_1.py`` to point to your python executable.

-.. class:: incremental
+.. rst-class:: build

 * Open *two* terminal windows in this ``cgi`` directory
 * In the first terminal, run ``python -m CGIHTTPServer``